jigpu/linuxwacom-wiki-archive/wiki/Downloads.md

 Kernel drivers
 ==============

+The kernel driver is responsible for understanding hardware-specific protocols and translating their data into standard kernel input events.
+These events can then easily be read by user-space applications (such as our X11 driver, or [evtest](evtest "wikilink")) without requiring much hardware-specific knowledge.

 Our patches to support Wacom devices are provided upstream to the Linux kernel developers.
 These changes will usually feed back into your distribution's kernel.
 We recommend that you first try to update your